TDRGVR/Architotem-ES/README.md

 Architotem Turtle wow Multilenguage is a fork based on the original work by codeshard with the addon ArchiTotem Turtle [Codeshard architotem](https://github.com/codeshard/ArchiTotem)

-In this version, the following improvements have been made:

-1. Multilanguage support.
-2. Fixed the error message popup when playing in other languages (ES/BR).
-3. Fixed a visual bug related to cooldowns.
+### 🔧 Changes in this version:

+1. Renamed the addon to **ArchiTotem-TurtleWoW** to reflect all customization and adaptation work.
+2. Fixed a bug where the totem icon was activated even if the player hadn't learned it.
+3. Fixed a Lua compatibility issue by replacing `string.match` with `string.find`, resolving errors on some clients.
+4. Improved multilanguage support (ES/BR/EN).
+5. Minor UI fixes and cooldown display improvements.
+6. **New feature:** Added **"Call All Totems"** functionality to summon Earth, Fire, Water, and Air totems in one click.

 ## Pasos de instalación